What to See in Turin in One Day: Is Turin Worth Visiting?

 Now, for the (un)real deal—Turin Cathedral, home to one of Christianity’s most famous artifacts: the Turin Shroud.
 The Shroud, believed by many to be the burial cloth of Jesus, is kept in a bullet-proof, climate-controlled, air-tight box.
 So, when you’re finally face-to-face with this legendary relic... you literally can’t see anything.

 As for the cathedral itself, it’s not exactly a showstopper.
-Built in the 15th century, it’s undergone several renovations, mostly due to fires.
+Built-in the 15th century, it’s undergone several renovations, mostly due to fires.
 The most interesting aspect (besides the Shroud) is that some members of the Savoy Royal Family are buried here, adding a touch of historical significance.
 But overall?
-It’s a bit of a letdown, especially if you’re expecting grandeur.
+It was a bit of a letdown, especially if you’re expecting grandeur.
 Or maybe it’s all that bling in the palace that you’ve just seen?
-Take a quick look and continue on your Turin itinerary.

 Interior of Turin Cathedral, Italy